themayursinha/blog/_posts/2026-05-04-epistemic-security-the-missing-control-plane-for-ai-agents.md

 Then policy should bind those labels to behavior.
 An agent may read untrusted content, but it should not convert untrusted content into durable memory without corroboration.
 It may summarize public sources, but it should not use them to override an authoritative internal control record.
 It may use generated summaries for orientation, but not as primary evidence for high-stakes decisions.

-This is the same instinct as data flow control.
-Only now the object is not just data.
-It is belief.
+This follows the same instinct as data flow control, applied to belief formation rather than only data movement.

 ### 3) Uncertainty budgets